apollographql/apollo-server/docs/source/api/apollo-server.md

 * `cors`: <`Object` | `boolean`> ([apollo-server](https://github.com/expressjs/cors#cors))

-  Pass the integration-specific cors options.
-False removes the cors middleware and true uses the defaults.
-This option is only available to apollo-sever.
+  Pass the integration-specific CORS options. `false` removes the CORS middleware and `true` uses the defaults.
+This option is only available to `apollo-server`.
 For other server integrations, place `cors` inside of `applyMiddleware`.

 #### Returns